api3dao/airnode/packages/protocol/README.md

 ### No duplicated contracts

 The RRP protocol and its authorizer contracts are deployed once per-chain, and all Airnodes use the same set of contracts.
-The contracts are implemented in a way that they are entirely trustless and permissionless, and not even the API3 DAO has any special privileges (except for `Api3RequesterRrpAuthorizer`, which is opt-in, as all authorizers).
+The contracts are implemented in a way that they are entirely trustless and permissionless, and not even the API3 DAO has any special privileges (except for `DaoRequesterRrpAuthorizer`, which is opt-in, as all authorizers).

 In other words, the Airnode operators do not need to deploy any contracts in the regular user flow.
 This is preferred because deploying contracts causes a lot of UX friction and costs a lot of gas.